 Even though appliances like refrigerators, stoves, and dishwashers are mainstays within homes, they can also serve a higher purpose.
-Choose an energy saving appliance that will help you maximize your conservation efforts at home.
+Choose an energy-saving appliance that will help you maximize your conservation efforts at home.
 Search for appliances with the Energy Star logo to ensure you are using fewer fossil fuels.
 Studies have shown that homes that use Energy Star appliances use 15-30% less energy than standard models.
 You can choose models in beautiful finishes such as stainless steel for a modern look and feel to your home.

 #7 Repurpose & Upcycle Furniture

-Reusing items is a basic premise to eco-conscious living.
-Creative homeowners can give old or unused items new purpose by refinishing or upcycling them.
+Reusing items is a basic premise for eco-conscious living.
+Creative homeowners can give old or unused items a new purpose by refinishing or upcycling them.
 There are so many easy DIY upcycle projects you can embark on.
 For instance, an old dresser can be turned into a new bookshelf and its drawers used for under bed storage.
 Repurposed or upcycled items can be customized with stains or paints in brand new finishes for a look that is all your own instead of simply throwing them away.

 For homeowners who are committed to an eco-conscious lifestyle, incorporating green elements into your home is a great way to demonstrate responsibility in caring for the planet.
 So, design your eco-friendly home today and keep these great tips in mind.
 You’ll have minimal impact on the environment and will leave a lasting, positive impression on the Earth.